Nevada CCW Questions

 Note: You will be subject to a $15 late fee and cannot carry a concealed firearm until such time as your permit is renewed.

 Note: We offer more CCW renewal classes than any other company in the area.
 Weekdays and weekends to accommodate your busy schedule.
 Call 775.
-842. 6409 to sign up for a CCW renewal class.
+842. 6409 to sign up for a CCW renewal class within 120 days before its expiration so there won’t be any lag time with your permit.

 Please click on the “CALENDAR” tab at the top of any page to view our class schedule for the year.
 Note: Armed Guard, LEOSA, F101 and private CCW classes are held on demand and by appointment.
 Please call us directly at 775.842.6409 to set up a class that is not on the calendar.
 We strive to accommodate your schedule.